Sergei Tikhanovsky: Imprisonment and trial

-On 29 September 2020, Tikhanovsky's personal Telegram account noted that his prison sentence in Zhodino had been extended by two more months.
+On 29 September 2020, Tikhanovsky's personal Telegram account noted that his prison sentence in Zhodzina had been extended by two more months.
 The decision was rendered without a hearing.

 On 10 October 2020, Lukashenko spoke with the imprisoned Tikhanovsky and fellow candidate Viktar Babaryka in a four-hour meeting concerning changes to the Constitution.
-At this time, Tikhanovsky and Babaryka remain in custody.
+At that time, Tikhanovsky and Babaryka remained in custody.

 On 30 November, it became known that Tikhanovsky's detention was extended for another 3 months.
-He is accused of a serious crime that carries a sentence of up to 12 years.
-Pending his conviction, he can be held in custody for up to 18 months.
+He was accused of a serious crime that carried a sentence of up to 12 years.
+Pending his conviction, he could be held in custody for up to 18 months.

 On 11 March 2021, the Investigative Committee completed its criminal case investigation against Tikhanovsky, accusing him of using his blog to advocate for the violent overthrow of the Belarusian government.
 He faced four criminal charges with a sentence of up to 15 years.
 His trial began in Minsk on 24 June and he was found guilty.
 In December 2021, Tikhanovsky was sentenced to 18 years in prison.
 Five supporters (including Ihar Losik and Mikola Statkevich) were jailed for 14 to 16 years.

-If he serves the full term, Tikhanovsky will be more than 60 years old at the time of his release.
+Release

+On 21 June 2025, Tikhanovsky was released from prison after US representative Keith Kellogg's visit to Belarus, along with 13 other political prisoners.
+All were transported to Lithuania, where they were receiving care.
+In a press conference held the following day, Tsikhanouski called on US President Donald Trump to request that all political prisoners in Belarus are released.
+He said that he had been completely isolated for five years: "You don't even get letters, not a single call.
+For five years, I couldn't even go to confession with a priest.
+No letters, no calls, no priest, no lawyer".

+On 22 October 2025, Tikhanovsky and his wife were present in the European Parliament when another jailed Belarusian dissident Andrzej Poczobut received the Sakharov Prize.
+He told about a necessity to keep pressure on the Lukashenko regime.

-Awards and recognitions
+Recognition and awards

-In December 2020, Tikhanovsky was named among the representatives of the Democratic Belarusian opposition, honored with the Sakharov Prize by the European Parliament.
+In December 2020, Tikhanovsky was named among the representatives of the democratic Belarusian opposition, honored with the Sakharov Prize by the European Parliament.